mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 - We cannot reuse the remote submission algorithm, unless we want to have dependency on the Mantid Framework for a single algorithm

 There is an example provided, in Python, for communicating with the REST API of the SCARF cluster.
-Reimplementing such a connection will be much easier in Python than C++.
+Re-implementing such a connection will be much easier in Python than C++.

 # 4. User Requirements